 You get one tab for each month, your days of the month across the top, and employee names on the left-hand side.

-There’s no written guidance on how to use this spreadsheet, so you’re going to have to mess around with it a bit to see how it works.
-But that’s exactly what I did for you, so you can keep reading to learn how to set it up and start recording leave, if this is the path you choose.
-Luckily for you, we’ve taken a deeper dive into the ins and outs to work it all out.
+There’s no written guidance on how to use this spreadsheet, so you’re going to have to mess around with it a bit to see how it works, but that’s exactly what we did for you.
+We've also taken a deeper dive into the ins and outs to work it all out for you.

 The initial setup